hihipy/tabs-2-json/README.md

 - `canonical_url`, `site_name`, `description`, `language`, `author`, `published_at`: page metadata, each omitted when absent.
 Drawn from standard [meta tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta), [Open Graph](https://ogp.me/) properties, and the [canonical link](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls).
 - `headings`: array of `{ level, text }`, when Include Headings Outline is on.
-- `structured_data`: array of [JSON-LD](https://json-ld.org/) objects the page embedded, passed through as-is, when Include Structured Data is on.
+- `structured_data`: array of [JSON-LD](https://json-ld.org/) objects the page embedded, when Include Structured Data is on.
+Any string value that contains HTML markup is reduced to its text, so embedded markup and inline CSS do not leak into the output; values without markup are unchanged.
 - `text`: the cleaned visible text, when Include Page Text is on.
 - `word_count`: word count of `text`.
 - `content_type`: set to `video` when the page is video-only, otherwise absent.